Bethlehem Public Library

 Elections and special appointments

-Beginning in 2005, vacancies on the board of trustees will no longer be filled as separate and seat-specific.
-A vacant seat will be filled by the highest vote-getter.
+A vacant seat that results from the expiration of a full term will be filled by the highest vote-getter from the election related to the annual budget.
 If an election is held to fill a seat for a full five (5)-year term in addition to a seat for an unexpired term of less than five years, the highest vote-getter will fill the full term, the next highest vote-getter will receive the shorter term.

 Vacancies which occur for reasons other than expiration of a full term may be filled by board appointment until the June 30 immediately following the next annual election.
 At that election, the board member elected to fill the vacancy will serve a partial term beginning on July 1 and ending on the last day of the departed trustee’s term.